yahoo/proxy-verifier/README.md

 #### Unit Tests

-To build and run the unit tests, use the `run_utest` Scons target (this assumes you are in the pipenv shell you used to build Proxy Verifier, see above):
+To build and run the unit tests, use the `run_utest` Scons target (this assumes you previously ran `pipenv install`, see above):

 ```
-scons \
+pipenv run scons \
     -j8 \
     --with-ssl=/path/to/openssl \
     --with-nghttp2=/path/to/nghttp2 \